-For Wellington, however, 'green' must be viewed as more than just the mitigation of future risks and thinking about our ecological future as a challenge.
-Wellington has the potential to build on its significant green assets to make a green approach an opportunity.
+Wellington has the potential to build on its significant ecological assets, including marine reserves, sanctuaries and returning biodiversity, to make a green approach an opportunity.
 This can create economic advantage and will be a strong statement of the values that underpin the city's strategic positioning.

-Wellington has many unique environmental strengths and natural advantages that give it a head-start over any other city in Australasia.1 This includes:
+Wellington has many unique environmental strengths and natural advantages that give it a head-start over any other city in Australasia.
+They include:

-- a low carbon footprint Wellington generates 6.2 tonnes per person of greenhouse gas emissions, a third of the national average of 18 tonnes per person - access to local renewable energy wind power and developing tidal technology - · strong citizen uptake and commitment to public transport use - an economic base dominated by knowledge-sector service industries part of the 'weightless economy' - a compact city with further potential for low-carbon residential growth in the CBD - an established green identity at an international level ranking 5th on the Mercer eco-cities index.
+- a low carbon footprint Wellington generates 6.2 tonnes per person of greenhouse gas emissions, a third of the national average of 18 tonnes per person - access to local renewable energy wind power and developing tidal technology - strong citizen uptake and commitment to public transport use - an economic base dominated by knowledge-sector service industries part of the 'weightless economy' - a compact city with further potential for low-carbon residential growth in the CBD - an established green identity at an international level ranking 5th on the Mercer eco-cities index.

 Windy Wellington - on the shores of the ultra-turbulent Cook Strait - is considered one of the best places in the world for developing and trialling new wind and tidal energy generation technologies.
 Work in these areas has already started in the region.
-We can further develop the economic opportunities of Wellington as an eco-city including tourism, clean-tech industries, and through leadership in national and international networks.
+We can further develop our understanding of the economic opportunities present in developing Wellington as an ecocity including tourism, clean-tech industries, and through leadership in national and international networks.